Southeast Asia Bioethics Network Grants

 • Email : [email protected]

 • Overview of the Internship Programme : We offer a customised internship experience, where activities may include participation in clinical ethics consultations, observation of ethics teaching, contributing to the development of tools and modules for ethics education, undertaking relevant research and experiencing various other ethics-related activities.
-Interns will work in a multidisciplinary environment to tackle ethical issues involving clinical ethics, research ethics, global health ethics, transplant ethics.
-They will also engage in discussions on current issues including AI and climate change.
+Interns will work in a multidisciplinary environment to tackle ethical issues involving clinical ethics, professional ethics, research ethics, global health ethics, transplant ethics.
+They will also engage in discussions on current issues including AI and climate change, and explore the interplay between ethics the law.

 • Institution/Organisation : Mahidol Oxford Tropical Medicine Research Unit (MORU) Tropical Health Network